 "If we are to understand dynamics of bacterial-host cell interactions, we need to investigate the intimate adaptations at the cellular and molecular levels"

 Welcome to my personal website.
-I am a research scientist at CIRAD in the Caribbean Observatory (approx. 20 people).
-We are located on the INRA campus in Petit-Bourg, Guadeloupe and we are part of the CMAEE joint research unit based in Montpellier.
+I am a research scientist at CIRAD in the Caribbean Research Centre for Vector-borne diseases (approx. 20 people).
+We are located on the INRA campus in Petit-Bourg, Guadeloupe and we are part of the ASTRE research unit based in Montpellier.
 I have worked on numerous whole genome sequencing projects and functional genomics projects for Xanthomonas campestris pv. campestris, X. c. pv. raphani, X. oryzae pv. oryzae, X. o. pv. oryzicola and Ehrlichia ruminantium.
-My current research interests are directed toward understanding the biology host-bacteria interactions.
+My current research interests are directed toward understanding the biology host-intracellular bacteria interactions.

-Pathogens exploit a wide array of strategies to facilitate infection in mammalian hosts.
-For obligate intracellular pathogens, there is a constant need to manipulate signaling pathways in the host cell.
-I am particularly interested in the pathways used by intracellular bacteria to enter host cells and create a safe replicating niche.
+Bacterial pathogens and symbionts exploit a wide array of strategies to facilitate interaction with hosts.
+For endosymbiotic or intracellular pathogenic bacteria, there is a constant need to manipulate signaling pathways in the eukaryotic mammalian or arthropod host cell.
+I am particularly interested in the pathways used by intracellular pathogenic Ehrlichia bacteria to enter host cells and create a safe replicating niche.
+I am also investigating how endosymbiotic Wolbachia bacteria interact with eukaryotic cells.
 My research encompasses the underlying molecular mechanisms of these processes and the illumination of how these strategies facilitate unique interactions with the host immune system, most notably for immune evasion.

 This site contains a more detailed description of my research projects at CIRAD, an introduction to people working with me, reprints of all of my publications, and other useful links.

-My research focus is on how the obligate tick-borne intracellular pathogen Ehrlichia ruminantium manipulates cellular function in order to multiply inside host cells and cause infectious disease.
+My research focus is on how the obligate tick-borne intracellular pathogen Ehrlichia ruminantium (Anaplasmataceae family) manipulates cellular function in order to multiply inside host cells and cause infectious disease.

 Heartwater disease caused by E. ruminantium is generally fatal on ruminants and is common in sub-Saharan Africa and in some Caribbean islands.
 Some human cases have been reported in South Africa.
 The clinical signs of heartwater (also known as cowdriosis) are caused by an increased vascular permeability and consequent œdema.
 The symptoms include neurological signs (tremors), respiratory signs (coughing) and systemic signs (fever, loss of appetite).